Tankudoraiba/Linux-Zabbix-Tools/Service Status/readme.md

-## Service Status template for Zabbix 7.0 LTS
+## Service Status Active template for Zabbix 7.0 LTS

 This template is created with Zabbix Agent 2 in mind but it can be used with Zabbix Agent if paths are changed.